Feeling stressed about...

 If you're thinking you may want to withdraw from a course this semester, before you take action, let's talk.
 Kent State Ashtabula has dedicated resources - for those exact reasons - to support you.

 We’re here for you because Flashes take care of Flashes.
-We understand that COVID-19 has had an impact on our students and their families, and we want to offer every resource – financial assistance such as scholarships, payment plans and financial aid assistance along with counseling and healthcare.
+We understand that many things have had an impact on our students and their families, and we want to offer every resource – financial assistance such as scholarships, payment plans and financial aid assistance along with counseling and healthcare.

 The Flashes in the administration, faculty and staff will help you keep moving forward and we’ll do everything we can to help you graduate.